cometbft/cometbft/docs/qa/method.md

 * The `results.txt` file contains only one experiment
 * Therefore, no need for any `for` loops

-As for prometheus, the same method as for the 200 node experiment can be applied.
+As for Prometheus, the same method as for the 200 node experiment can be applied.